 Attorney, Government Salary

-An Attorney, Government earns an average salary of $84,694 per year.
-Experience has a moderate effect on pay for this job.
+An Attorney, Government earns an average salary of $85,785 per year.

 Job Description for Attorney, Government